Taneshia Nash Laird takes helm at Project REAP

 Banner Business Sponsored by The Boston Foundation

-When Taneshia Nash Laird stepped in as executive editor of Project REAP, a national real estate nonprofit, back in August, she had an ambitious plan that included building community among alumni and revamping the organization’s communication channels.
+When Taneshia Nash Laird stepped in as executive director of Project REAP, a national real estate nonprofit, back in August, she had an ambitious plan that included building community among alumni and revamping the organization’s communication channels.

 In Nash Laird’s first three months in the role, she and her team — which includes people who have been with the organization for years and will be taking on other roles and others who are new recruits — have achieved both objectives.